jesus-seijas-sp/covid19-cough/README.md

 The script *wav_to_mp3.py* is the one used to transform the source wavs to mp3.
 The script *mp3_to_spectrogram.py* is the one used to transform the mp3 files to images with the spectrogram.
 The notebook *Mel Spectrogram.ipynb* can be used to take a look into the audios to understand how to visualize the wave, get the Spectrogram, and get the Mel Spectrogram.

+It contains data for 1486 patients, 1186 healthy, 107 positive for COVID-19, 22 recovered, and 171 non positive but with respiratory problems.

 Example of spectrograms: